suryakala1508/campaign-events/NOTES.md

     - Consider the optional campaign events endpoint.
     - Make small improvements only if they provide a clear benefit.

-I will avpid spending time on frnotend,deployment,authentication, or other work outside the main requirements.
+I will avoid spending time on frontend,deployment,authentication, or other work outside the main requirements.

 ---